robenkleene/repla-live-coding/repla-live-coding.md

 # Framer Classic

-- 👎 Not plain text
+- 👍 Plain text
-- 👎 Not language agnostic
+- 👍 Works with version control
 - 👎 Doesn't work with text editors
-- 👎 Doesn't work with version control
+- 👎 Not language agnostic

 **See also:** Processing